Basti-Fantasti/ExtractPkgsFromEntitlementDB/README.md

 the links without any description or ID will be written to **dl_links_only.txt** file in the same directory
 ## Additional

-You can then use any program to directly download the package files
+You can then use any program to directly download the package files (e.g. jdownloader2)

 and process them further (merge updates, ...)